September 13, 2018

 For offices that still operate primarily in hard-copy, there are well-known and widespread risks, from documents being left out and taken home, to faxes and scans sent to the wrong recipient.
-In a study done on 5 major industries, including the financial and governmental sectors, the combined percentage of data breaches due to physical loss, stationary device loss, and unintended disclosure ranged from18.6% to 44.7%.
+In a study done on 5 major industries, including the financial and governmental sectors, the combined percentage of data breaches due to physical loss, stationary device loss, and unintended disclosure ranged from 18.6% to 44.7%.

-Back in 2012, a survey done by Legal IT Professionals asking respondents whether they were willing to move key applications to the cloud showed that most responded with “overwhelming skepticism” with a an almost-even split with 45% for and 46% against.
+Back in 2012, a survey done by Legal IT Professionals asking respondents whether they were willing to move key applications to the cloud showed that most responded with “overwhelming skepticism” with an almost-even split with 45% for and 46% against.
 In a more recent survey done by the International Legal Technology Association (ILTA) in 2017 however, the conversation seems to have changed from “maybe we will” to “when we will.”
-It reports that those surveyed predict that adoption of cloud-based solutions is steadily increasing, rising from 51% in 2016 to 63% in 2017.
-Even for those whose primary networks are not cloud-based, it’s hard to find any organization that doesn’t employ cloud technology in some way, whether it’s using Dropbox to share files, or Office 365 to correspond with colleagues and clients.
+It reports that those surveyed predict that the adoption of cloud-based solutions is steadily increasing, rising from 51% in 2016 to 63% in 2017.
+Even for those whose primary networks are not cloud-based, it’s hard to find an organization that doesn’t employ cloud technology in some way, whether it’s using Dropbox to share files, or Office 365 to correspond with colleagues and clients.

 “54% of law departments specifically highlight the importance of external data security practices for their vendors”